dayisi/MV-VLM/README.md

 # MV-VLM
 This is the implementation for the screen time project using a multi-view vision language model https://arxiv.org/abs/2410.01966

-You need to download the Llama model from https://huggingface.co/meta-llama/Llama-2-7b.
+You need to download the [Llama-2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).

 # Data preprocess